Raja-s-k/automate-the-boring-stuff/chapter-02/solution.md

 Ctrl + C

 **11)**
-break statement just stops executing the current loop and jump out of the loop. continue statement does nothing just continues with the next iteration.
+break statement just stops executing the current loop and jump out of the loop, whereas continue statement does nothing and just continues with the next iteration.

 **12)**
 All three ranges does the same just the way of approch is changed.